Plowing a highway through the green heart of Ontario when the natural world has been our pandemic oasis

 Last year tied 2016 for the warmest year on record since 1880, according to NASA, and the five warmest years on record have all been since 2015.

-According to the UN climate programme, we have to reduce our carbon emissions by 55 percent before 2030 to limit global climate to 1.5-degrees celsius (the goal of the Paris Accord) or 25 percent to keep the temperature from exceeding 2 degrees.
+According to the UN climate programme, we have to reduce our carbon emissions by 55 percent before 2030 to limit global temperature increase to 1.5-degrees celsius above pre-industrial levels (the goal of the Paris Accord) or 25 percent to keep the temperature increase from exceeding 2 degrees.

 We are heading in the wrong direction.
 The Paris Accord’s ambitious target is almost certainly no longer achievable, according to NASA, the Climate Research Unit and the American National Oceanic and Atmospheric Administration.

 Severe weather events are becoming more of a norm.
 If global warming exceeds the 2-degrees-celsius threshold, the more than 6,000 international scientists who contribute extensive research to the IPCC predict catastrophic planetary consequences.

 Large parts of the cryosphere in the Arctic have temperatures that are four-degrees higher compared to the 1880s and the ability to capture carbon in the far north is rapidly diminishing, while the rate of sea-level rise due to the melting of polar ice caps means entire coastal areas of the globe will be wiped out before the end of this century.
 According to a study published in the journal Scientific Reports, the loss of coastal real estate in America alone will be valued at $14.3-trillion (US) by the end of the century.

 But Ford and his PCs live in the now.

 And right now, despite the ongoing destruction of our environment, there are still profits to be made.